-Swaathi Balajawahar is currently a first year undergraduate reading Law LLB at King’s College London.
+Swaathi Balajawahar is currently studying LLB Law at King’s College London.
 This personal statement was part of her successful application to King’s College London and University of Manchester for Law.

 The law is not an entity that is meant to be ossified, but is rather the substratum of how a society functions, constantly evolving to meet humanity’s ever-changing demands.
 The fluidity of law fascinates me as I see lawyers as agents of change, often contributing to the emergence and growth of a civil society.
 In Malaysia, however, partisan laws have induced a climate of fear.
 The Sedition Act 1948, a colonial era law that restricts free speech acts as a dragnet for dissenters.
 The heavily criticised Internal Security Act 1960, although recently repealed and replaced by the Security Offences (Special Measures) Act 2012, continues to quell political dissidence.
 With the unjustified prosecution of activists and opposition in my country, I realise that lawyers as well as the people have been silenced by the active criminalisation of discourse.